knpuniversity/symfony2-series/knpu/intro.rst

 **Symfony is also a "framework"**

 And because we don't have time to worry about putting a bunch of libraries together, we have the Symfony framework.
-This is a "suggestion" of how all everything can work together in a consistent system.
+This is a "suggestion" of how everything can work together in a consistent system.
 We'll be using the Symfony framework in this course.

-Silex is another framework built in Symfony and its goal is to be tiny & really easy to use.
+Silex is another framework built on Symfony and its goal is to be tiny & really easy to use.

 I know what you're wondering: should I use the Symfony framework or this